Skip to main content

 Dataset Node

-Serves as a data source or sink.
+Serves as the source or sink for data.

 TypeDescriptionUse Case